Frequently Asked Questions About Texting

 Can people opt-out of receiving texts?

 Absolutely.
-Contacts can respond to your toll-free number with STOP, UNSUBSCRIBE, END, or CANCEL to no longer receive messages from your account.
+Contacts can respond to your text number with STOP, UNSUBSCRIBE, END, or CANCEL to no longer receive messages from your account.
 You can read more about opt-outs here.

 Note: Opting out of text messages will also opt the contact out of receiving calls from your account.